 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
-Therefore, please read below to decide for yourself whether the HPZipm12.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.
+Therefore, please read below to decide for yourself whether the hpzipm12.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as PML Driver belongs to software HP PML or Pml Driver HPZ12 or HP Photo and Imaging (version 2.0, 1.0 - HP, 1.0, 2.0 - All-in-One) or PML Driver or HP LaserJet (version P3005, 2410/2420/2430, 5200) or Pml Driver HPZ12, Pml Driver HPZ12 or HP Color LaserJet (version 3600, 3550, 4730mfp) or HP Deskjet (version 6800) by HP (www.hp.com) or Hewlett-Packard (www.hp.com).
+The process known as PML Driver belongs to software HP PML or Pml Driver HPZ12 or HP Photo and Imaging (version 2.0, 1.0 - HP, 1.0, 2.0 - All-in-One) or Pml Driver HPZ12, Pml Driver HPZ12 or HP Color LaserJet (version 3600, 3550, 4730mfp) or PML Driver or HP LaserJet (version P3005) by HP (www.hp.com).

-Known file sizes on Windows 8/7/XP are 69,632 bytes (66% of all occurrences), 73,728 bytes and 10 more variants.
+Known file sizes on Windows 10/8/7/XP are 69,632 bytes (53% of all occurrences), 73,728 bytes and 9 more variants.

-Recommended: Identify HPZipm12.exe related errors
+Recommended: Identify hpzipm12.exe related errors

-Important: Some malware disguises itself as HPZipm12.exe, particularly when not located in the C:\Windows\System32 folder.
-Therefore, you should check the HPZipm12.exe process on your PC to see if it is a threat.
+Important: Some malware disguises itself as hpzipm12.exe, particularly when not located in the C:\Windows\System32 folder.
+Therefore, you should check the hpzipm12.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

-A clean and tidy computer is the key requirement for avoiding problems with HPZipm12.
+A clean and tidy computer is the key requirement for avoiding problems with hpzipm12.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.

-To help you analyze the HPZipm12.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the hpzipm12.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
 Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.